 For those who had admired the skill, courage and determination of “The Easton Assassin,” and who remembered the long, difficult journey he had undertaken to go from being a sparring partner of Ali and Frazier to establishing himself as one of the best heavyweights in the history of the sport, it was a sad ending to an otherwise impressive career.
 The proud and gifted boxer who had vanquished such dangerous battlers as Earnie Shavers, Ken Norton, Mike Weaver, Gerry Cooney and Tim Witherspoon, was exiting boxing on a sour note, his crass comments about Rocky Marciano still echoing behind him.

 But of course, it was not the end.
-Though absolutely no one would have believed you at the time if you had told them that Larry Holmes was far from finished, he in fact would answer the bell twenty-five more times and fans would see him battle Mike Tyson, Evander Holyfield, Oliver McCall, and, yes, Butterbean, before all was said and done.
+Though at the time absolutely no one would have believed you had you had told them that Larry Holmes was far from finished, he in fact would answer the bell on twenty-five more occasions and fans would see him battle Mike Tyson, Evander Holyfield, Oliver McCall, and, yes, Butterbean, before all was said and done.
 Meanwhile, Spinks, unlike Holmes, believed in making a decision and sticking to it.
-He retired a single time, after Tyson annihilated him in ninety-one seconds in 1988 to become the undisputed champion of the world, and he never fought again.
+He retired a single time, after Mike Tyson annihilated him in ninety-one seconds in 1988 to become the undisputed champion of the world, and he never fought again.